-Collaboration is at the heart of the Open Translation Project — every set of subtitles requires at least two volunteers working together.
+Collaboration is key to subtitling for TED: every set of subtitles requires at least two volunteers working together.

 - Be clear in your direction and feedback.